ArsenTech/arsentech.github.io/README.md

 - Updated Lightbox (I'm using FSLightbox)
 - Other features from v0.5, v1.0, and v2.0

+### Coming Soon
+- [ ] Interactive FAQ section
+- [ ] Projects Section
+- [ ] Blog Section
+- [ ] Side Menus (Anchor navigation) to make the navbar clean

 ## Bugs and Feature Requests
-If You want to Report Bug, or Request Feature, Write an Issue and I'll be in touch with you soon.
+If you want to report Bug, or request a Feature, write an Issue, and I'll be in touch with you soon.

 ## Website Speed (Tested)
 Google PageSpeed Insights Score: **100** on 📱, **100** on 🖥 <br>